 Fridge proofing has practical gains in that you are able to bake bread fresh for breakfast without working through the night, but it can also benefit the quality of the bread.
 See, whilst enzyme and yeast activity is dramatically reduced when cold, the gluten structure continues to strengthen and sugars continue to be broken down from the starch (albeit, at a slower rate).
 The result is sweeter flavours, better gas retention, more gas produced and bigger oven spring.

 Note: Whilst small-diameter dough pieces drop in temperature quickly when placed in the refrigerator, larger pieces take longer to cool.
 Fermentation will continue in bigger batches for several hours before slowing to a halt.

 Baking cold dough uses up considerably more heat than warm dough.
 This lowers the temperature of the oven, which the majority of domestic ovens struggle to regain.
 Baking at a cooler temperature can result in less oven spring and a thick and rubbery crust.
-So whilst you can bake from cold, if you are making larger loaves you may notice a considerable improvement in quality by allowing them to warm up before baking.
+So whilst you can bake from cold, if making larger loaves, a considerable improvement in quality may occur if you let them warm up before baking.
 Leaving them on the counter for an hour before baking is normally sufficient.

 Ideally, the temperature of the proofing area should remain constant throughout the rising process, but without a commercial proofer, this is rarely the case, especially when adding warm water for humidity!